IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 In `translation/`, start by creating a file controlling the translation process following the [`ITranslationProcess`](../mapper/src/main/java/com/ibm/mapper/ITranslationProcess.java) interface.
 In Java, this is [`JavaTranslationProcess`](../java/src/main/java/com/ibm/plugin/translation/JavaTranslationProcess.java).

-This is where you will apply the translation and reorganization steps, as well as the enrichment process, which is a language-agnostic step adding information to the translation tree, as mentioned [earlier](#the-translation).
+This is where you will apply the translation and reorganization steps, as well as the enrichment process, which is a step adding external information to the translation tree, as mentioned [earlier](#the-translation).

 Finally, this translation process file should be registered at two places:
 - In your class implementing the language-specific sonar visitor class ([`JavaBaseDetectionRule`](../java/src/main/java/com/ibm/plugin/rules/detection/JavaBaseDetectionRule.java) in Java), mentioned in [here](#the-check-registrar-extension-point).